-- 1. Whether or not the government is unlawfully expanding VAT coverage by including tollway operators and tollway operations in the terms "franchise grantees" and "sale of services" under Section 108 of the Code; and - 2.
-Whether or not the imposition of VAT on tollway operators a) amounts to a tax on tax and not a tax on services; b) will impair the tollway operators' right to a reasonable return of investment under their TOAs; and c) is not administratively feasible and cannot be implemented.
+1. Whether or not the government is unlawfully expanding VAT coverage by including tollway operators and tollway operations in the terms "franchise grantees" and "sale of services" under Section 108 of the Code; and tax and not a tax on services; b) will impair the tollway operators' right to a reasonable return of investment under their TOAs; and c) is not administratively feasible and cannot be implemented.